rande/python-element/docs/events.rst

 --------------------------

 This event is used when a set of nodes is loaded.
 While a node is loaded, no ``element.node.load.success`` event is notified.
+This event must be used to alter the raw node data, ie the data altered can be persisted as it.

 element.node.load.success
 -------------------------

-This event is used when a node is loaded.
+This event is used when a node is loaded. (see ``element.nodes.load.success`` event)

 element.node.load.fail
 ----------------------